alexvanaxe/eq-mplayer-presents/README.md

 Then I run the command and change my settings.

+Any sugestion or critics or improvement is greatly welcome.

 ##Credits
 * Credits to [Dileep Mani] (http://advantage-bash.blogspot.com.br/2013/05/mplayer-presets.html).
 There I found the original script and change it a little to preserve the already setted configurations.